Transport Layer Security (TLS)

 #endif

-Of course, the ASIO stream may also be used in a more traditional way, using callback handler methods instead of coroutines:
+Aside of the modern coroutines-based approach, the ASIO stream may also be used in a more traditional way, using callback handler methods instead of coroutines.

 #include <iostream>